-SSA 315, paragraph 10.
+&lt;sup>6 SSA 315 (Revised), paragraph 10.

-&lt;sup>7 SSA 315, paragraphs 5-24.
+&lt;sup>7 SSA 315 (Revised), paragraphs 5-24.

 - (d) Management's communication, if any, to employees regarding its views on business practices and ethical behavior. - 18.
 The auditor shall make inquiries of management, and others within the entity as appropriate, to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity.
 (Ref: Para.
 A15-A17) - 19.
-For those entities that have an internal audit function, the auditor shall make inquiries of internal audit to determine whether it has knowledge of any actual, suspected or alleged fraud affecting the entity, and to obtain its views about the risks of fraud.
+For those entities that have an internal audit function, the auditor shall make inquiries of appropriate individuals within the function to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity, and to obtain its views about the risks of fraud.
 (Ref: Para.
 A18)